 7.15 In the event that your application for a Student Visa is refused, the Institution will not sponsor you again for a CAS.

-7.16 You must notify City’s Visa Compliance Team at email@example.com immediately if there are any changes whatsoever to your immigration status at any time before or after registration and during the course of your studies.
+7.16 You must notify City’s Visa Compliance Team by email immediately if there are any changes whatsoever to your immigration status at any time before or after registration and during the course of your studies.

-7.18 For further information in relation to immigration issues which could affect you please visit the Student Visa Information webpage.
-For immigration related questions, please contact firstname.lastname@example.org.
+7.18 For further information in relation to immigration issues which could affect you please visit Student Visa Information webpage.
+For immigration related questions, please contact the visa advice team.

 7.19 UKVI's rules do change from time to time.
 Please note that the Institution is bound to comply with UKVI's applicable legislation and cannot therefore be liable for changes which affect your eligibility to study.
 The Institution will notify affected applicants as soon as reasonably possible once becoming aware of such changes.